Sarcasm/irony-mode/README.md

 (add-hook 'c++-mode-hook 'my-c++-hooks)
 (add-hook 'c-mode-hook 'my-c++-hooks)
 ```

+Please initialize your packages in the the following order unless you have a
+reason not to:

+1. `yas`
+2. `ac`
+3. `irony`

 **Note:** If my fork of `auto-complete` is used you should be careful
 to not have another installation of `auto-complete` or `popup` since